clingclangclick/fkt/README.md

 * If a `kustomization.yaml` or `kustomization.yml` exists, the cluster `kustomization.yaml`
   will include the unmanaged source.

-The managed source functionality exists to support FluxCD cluster bootstrap in a managed cluster.
+Managed source functionality is used to support FluxCD cluster bootstrap in a managed cluster.

 ## Values